aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/gesture-assignment/index.md

 ---
 title: "Gesture Assignment"
 bookCollapseSection: false
-weight: 998
+weight: 85
-draft: true
+draft: false
 ---

-# Gesture Assignment
+# Gesture Assignment (February 6, 2023)

 ---

 Work together in your group.
-2-4 people.
-Divide into groups during the first week.
+2-4 people. **Note that this group does not have to be the one for your final project.**

 Think about the **gestures that you use everyday in your life.** What are some of the most interesting gestures that really take full advantage of your capabilities as a human being.